-Hospice services help patients and their loved ones identify what is most important to them in terms of living their remaining time to the fullest, as defined by the patient.
-Hospice care is characterized by compassion for the patient and his or her loved ones and caregivers, and maximizing quality time.
-Hospice care also focuses on meeting the patient’s and his or her family’s goals and wishes around the patient's death.
+Hospice services help patients and their loved ones and caregiver(s) identify what is most important to them in terms of living their remaining time to the fullest, as defined by the patient.
+Hospice care is characterized by compassion for the patient and the patient's loved ones and caregiver(s), and maximizing quality time.
+Hospice care also focuses on meeting the patient’s and the patient's family’s goals and wishes around the patient's death.1,2,3

-It’s a good idea for patients and their families to learn about all available treatment options, including hospice care, early in the treatment process.
+It is a good idea for patients and their families to learn about all available treatment options, including hospice care, early in the treatment process.
 This will allow a smoother transition from curative treatment to hospice care if hospice should be needed in the future.
-The decision to go into hospice care can be reversed at any time, for any reason, without penalty.
+The decision to go into hospice care can be reversed at any time, for any reason, without penalty.7

 Referral to hospice care

 A patient must be referred to hospice.
-This can be done by any member of his or her health care team, but it is usually done together with the primary care physician or the specialist managing the Disease that cannot be cured and will cause death.
-A physician must make the official determination that the patient meets qualifications for the hospice benefit, usually using clinical guidelines.
-A hopsice physician must also certify the patient's terminal illness.
+This can be done by any member of the patient's healthcare team, but it is usually done together with the primary care physician or the specialist managing the Disease that cannot be cured and will cause death.
+A doctor must make the official determination that the patient meets qualifications for the hospice benefit, usually using clinical guidelines.
+A hospice doctor must also certify the patient's terminal illness.
 No matter when or how the decision is made, it is never too late to consider or request hospice care.1,2

 The National Hospice and Palliative Care Organization suggests asking the following questions when considering a hospice provider.